maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 <!-- ───────────────────────────────────────────────
       BANNER
 ──────────────────────────────────────────────── -->
-## 🤖 TXT: Blah Blah Blah Lite — the Embedding‑Space Generator
+## 🤖 TXT:Blah Blah Blah Lite — the Embedding‑Space Generator
 > A Lightweight Semantic Nonsense Generator Powered by the WFGY Engine